clusterio/clusterio/docs/writing-plugins.md

 `slave-master`, `master-slave`, and `slave-instance` as the links.

 Keep in mind when forwarding events that if the target an event is being forwarded to is not online, the event will be dropped.
-If you need a confirmation that the message was received, use a request.
+Use a request if you need a confirmation that the message was received.

 ### Definining Requests